 Is there an active alumni network?

-There is an active Clinton Foundation Intern Alumni Network through which we share job opportunities within and outside the Foundation as well as other volunteer opportunities.
+There is an active Clinton Foundation Intern Alumni Network through which alumni share job opportunities as well as volunteer opportunities.
+Those who have successfully completed their internship will be invited to join the Alumni Network.

 Does the internship increase my chances of getting a job in the Foundation?

-We also have a few events geared towards employment.
-We hold a Career Day in New York City during the term, during which you have the opportunity to meet with staff from the three New York City offices to discuss your career interests.
+We have events specifically geared towards career education.
+We hold a Career Day in New York City during the term, during which you have the opportunity to meet with staff in the New York City office to discuss your career interests and receive career advice.
 Additionally we have a Career Panel near the end of each term with 3-4 speakers from various sectors who give advice regarding entering their respective fields.
-Also, many of our Brown Bag Lectures show you some of the different choices out there, from jobs to schools.
+Also, many of our Brown Bag Lectures illustrate the various education and career paths and opportunities available.

 What if I need to have a job in order to do this internship?